-On August 10, 2005, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) was enacted and established highway and transit programs and funding for a five year period (2005-2009).
-Arkansas has received an estimated average annual amount of \$505 million for highway programs under the act.
-SAFETEA-LU has been extended through continuing resolutions.
-Taxes are levied on motor fuels per gallon with the revenues deposited in the Federal Highway Trust Fund-Federal aid Highway Account, Mass Transit Account, and the Regulated Storage Tank Trust Fund (RSTTF).
+On July 6, 2012, the Moving Ahead for Progress for the 21st Century (MAP-21) was enacted and established highway and transit programs and funding for a two-year period (FY2013-2014).
+Arkansas is expected to receive an average annual amount of \$503 million for highway programs under the act.
+Taxes are levied on motor fuels per gallon with the revenues deposited in the Federal Highway Trust Fund-Federal aid Highway Account and Mass Transit Account.